-St. Joseph School participates in the Northshore Independent Athletic League (NIAL), a conference compromised of area Catholic and private school on the Northshore.
-St. Joseph plays under the LHSSSA High School Athletic Association rules as amended by the bylaws of the NIAL.
-In addition to playing conference games, St. Joseph teams often play other public schools in the area.
+St. Joseph School participates in the Northshore Independent Athletic League (NIAL), a conference compromised of area Catholic and private schools.
+St. Joseph plays under the LHSAA, Louisiana High School Athletic Association rules as amended by the bylaws of the NIAL.
+In addition to playing conference games, St. Joseph teams sometimes play other public schools in the area.
 Thus, St. Joseph athletes play students from diverse backgrounds and skill levels.